jidongbsu/cs452-buddy-system/README.md

 Use the interposing version of your buddy system to integrate with your mergesort.

-### Integrating with other programs (e.g., chrome or firefox)
+### Integrating with your browser (Graduate Students only)

-Now you can use preloading to test your buddy system with any program on your system!
-Be warned though that this may not work as most programs are multi-threaded and your buddy system isn't (unless you do the extra credit).
+Now you can use preloading to test your buddy system with your browser (either chrome or firefox), keep in mind that browsers are multi-threaded programs.
 You would also need to initialize the buddy system to have more memory (8G or more).

-## Extra Credit

-### Buddy System Performance
+### Buddy System Performance (Graduate Students only)

 Test your buddy system implementation against malloc and make sure that it outperforms it.
 For the purposes of measuring performance, use the buddy-test.c and malloc-test.c code provided in the sample code for this project.
 Here is performance comparison for the reference solution (tested on onyx, compiled with -O2 optimizer flag)